freedomofpress/securedrop/docs/development/setup_development.rst

 Fedora and Other Linux Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. note:: To install Docker Engine, you need the 64-bit version of Fedora 30 or higher.

+Run the following commands to update the packages and to install from the default Git repositories:

 .. code:: sh